 Q. What do you mean when you say that the SST

 Provides A Social Environment of Safety and Fun?

-Today many of the people who started with us in their mid fifties and sixties are now in their mid sixties and seventies.
-We even have 5 or more people 80 years of age and still "giving'er."
+Today many of the people who started with us in their mid fifties and sixties are now in their mid sixties, seventies and early eighties.
+We have 9 or more people 80 years of age and still "giving'er."
 I am forever grateful to the coaches as well as to all the long time Senior Ski Team members, what a great skiing experience we've created for ourselves and for people to come!

 Q. I'm 58 years old and have not ski raced for decades .
 But I'm thinking of doing some this winter in Colorado where I live.

 If I visited W/B 2018 -2019, could I "drop in" and try it for a few sessions?
 Do you train SL and GS ?

 If I liked it with a visit and then moved to W/B and wanted to do it for multiple days in 2 seasons ie 2019 to 2020, would that be possible?